kkShrihari/Rosalind/README1.md

 ## 📬 Contact

-If you have comments, suggestions, or want to collaborate or learn more, feel free to reach out.
+If you have comments, suggestions, or want to collaborate or learn more, feel free to reach out at kkshrihari@gmail.com.

 ---